-A common misconception by employers is that when a larger load heavier than 25kg is required to be moved then the number of people necessary is a multiple of individual capacity.
+A common misconception by employers is that when a larger load, heavier than 25kg, is requiring moved then the number of people necessary is a multiple of individual capacity.

 In addition to the question on load weight and frequency which is different for lifting and carrying, the flowchart for team handling considers ten other factors.
 While some are common to both lifting and carrying, one critical additional factor for team handling is: